 Does this ever happen to you that you want to say no but end up saying yes?

 If that’s the case, you’re not alone.
 Most of us have experienced situations like these.
 In fact, many do on a regular basis.

-Now it’s good to be a giving hand and be helpful to people, but it’s also important to realize that we have limited time, capacity and mental/physical energy.
+Now it’s good to be a giving hand and be helpful to people, but it’s also important to realize that we have limited time, capacity, and mental/physical energy.
 If we keep on saying Yes and agreeing to everything, we’ll disrupt the harmony of our lives.

-We Don’t Have To Please Everyone
+1. Realize That You Don’t Have To Please Everyone

 On a subconscious level, we are trying to avoid the pain and discomfort that might occur if the other person doesn’t take our refusal positively.

 Sometimes, saying no might just seem a bit rude in our own minds, and we don’t want to spoil our “nice” image in front of other people who expect us to act nicely.